-Also, JET intentionally maintains a strong relationship with Hispanic Community Services, Inc. (HCSI), a regional non-profit headquartered in Jonesboro.
+JET also maintains a strong relationship with Hispanic Community Services, Inc. (HCSI), a regional non-profit headquartered in Jonesboro.
 HCSI exists to assist in the integration of the Hispanic community into the larger whole.
-HCSI's Executive Director is a member of JET's seven member Community Advisory Board (CAB).
-Her active role in the activities of the CAB will insure that JET's Title VI obligations will not be overlooked in the planning process.
-Moreover, JET provides HCSI information about its planning activities that HCSI periodically distributes to Hispanics.
+JET provides HCSI information about its planning activities that HCSI periodically distributes to Hispanics.
 JET also cooperates with HCSI activities throughout the year, such as by participating in the annual Hispanic Celebration in May.

 Another major focus for JET over the past decade has been developing its service to the Arkansas State University (A-State) campus.
 While comprehensive public transit service for the students, faculty, and staff has been JET foremost consideration, JET has also given much attention to providing a more robust transit service for the growing international student body at A-State.
-With the University having increased its international student enrollment to where it is more than 7% of the student body, the transportation needs of this cohort of students is definitely on JET's "radar".
+With the University having increased its international student enrollment to where it is more than 7% of the student body, the transportation needs of this body of students is a concern for JET's.
 Although most of these "internationals" are from Asia and the Middle East, there are also European and African students attending A-State.
-Moreover, most of these international students come from countries that have well-developed public transit systems ineven the most modest-size cities.
+Moreover, most of these international students come from countries that have well-developed public transit systems in even the most modest-size cities.

-Even though the classes of these Internationals are conducted in English, and there is much emphasis for them to be "immersed" in the American culture, JET is committed to ensuring that A-State's International students can access JET transit services without language being a barrier.
+Even though the classes of these Internationals are conducted in English, and there is much emphasis for them to participate in the American culture, JET is committed to ensuring that A-State's International students can access JET transit services without language being a barrier.
 A-State's Office of International Programs has agreed to cooperate with JETS in providing language support if and when needed.
 JET also periodically attends events provided for International students by the University.

 JET also works to establish public participation through the activity of JETS Community Advisory Board (CAB).
-Information about the JET CAB can be found on JET's website (www.ridejet.org) and The CAB's regular monthly meetings are reported in the Jonesboro Sun, the daily newspaper for Northeast Arkansas.
+Information about the JET CAB can be found on JET's website (www.jonesboro.org/281/JET) and The CAB's regular monthly meetings are reported in the Jonesboro Sun, the daily newspaper for Northeast Arkansas.
 JET's CAB meetings also attract regular coverage from KASU (regional public radio), as well as periodic coverage on KAIT, the television station whose coverage area includes all of Northeast Arkansas.
 The Arkansas State University's student run newspaper, The Herald, also covers JETS CAB meetings from time to time.